msweet53/Coil-Gun/Updates/README.md

 Today we rewired our test bench for cleaness and organizational purposes.

 ## 6/2/21
 Today we started designing the new coils.
 We also cut our projectile to the desired length of roughly 90mm.
+We also started working on a coil design specifically for prototyping.
+These coils fit together like lego pieces and include space for our photointerruptors, so we can add and remove stages easily as we wish.